 Alder Creek continued to prosper in the early 2000s in spite of a slowdown in the tourism industry.
 During this period many specialty paddle sports stores decided to close.
 Due to superior products and a dedicated staff, Alder Creek benefited from strong sales while trips and classes continued to fill with paddlers eager to learn.
 In 2004, in order to commit more time to other interests, Steve, Cindy and Keith decided to sell Alder Creek to their long time friends and former employees, Dave Slover, Suzi Elle and Jim Miller, another former employee,.

 During this time a third store was opened at the Portland Boathouse along the Willamette River in Downtown Portland.
-This location services the east side promenade and with the proximity of Ross Island , the popular Ross Island tour was added to the excursion offerings.
+This location serviced the east side promenade and with the proximity of Ross Island , the popular Ross Island tour was added to the excursion offerings.
 In 2005 an e-commerce site was added bringing our great selection of products to those who live to shop on line.

 In 2007 Jim Miller left the company to spend more time with his family.
 In 2008 the Bend store was sold to Geoff Frank and has been re-named “Tumalo Creek Kayak & Canoe”.
 The two businesses will continue to work closely in order to give the best customer service possible.

-The Portland stores continue to focus on having the latest and greatest product while having the most outstanding staff in the country.
+The Portland store continues to focus on having the latest and greatest product while having the most outstanding staff in the country.
 Our commitment to teaching has introduced us to and produced some of the finest students, instructors, coaches and guides in the industry.
 Our programs continue to grow and embrace the teachings of the BCU and the ACA while striving to protect the environment and promote conservation awareness.